subhranil002/100-Days-Of-Python/Readme-30-40.md

-# Day31 - Python Sets
+# Day 31 - Python Sets
 Sets are unordered collection of data items.
 They store multiple items in a single variable.
 Set items are separated by commas and enclosed within curly brackets {}.
 Sets are unchangeable, meaning you cannot change items of the set once created.
 Sets do not contain duplicate items.

 #### Example: